tpaknok/Indoor_ants/README.md

 |3_Indoor_and_Climate.R| Code for GLMM examining how climatic conditions determine indoor status.
 Also contain codes for Fig1, and all figures about alien and harmful ant richness.
 |4_Impact_analyses.R| Aggregating impact scores from Gruber et al. (2022), and projecting impact increases under climate change.
 Also contain codes for all figures about the impacts of ants.
 |5_Response_capacity.R| Response capacity analyses using data from Early et al. (2016).
 Also contain codes for figures about response capacitiy.
-|make_genus_tree.R| add missing genera to the phylogenetic tree obtained from Economo et al. (2018).
+|make_genus_tree.R| Add missing genera to the phylogenetic tree obtained from Economo et al. (2018).
 Used in Script 3 for checking phylogenetic autocorrelation.
+|eval_georeference.R| Evaluate if it is possible to use geo-referenced records only for the analyses.
+This is not related to the main results.

 # Data
+Note that some of the files are too large and cannot be uploaded to GitHub.
+This includes the climate rasters from TerraClimate for running 1_clim_raster.R and the Kass et al. (2022) data for running eval_georeference.R.
+Please visit the source and download the rasters before you run the scripts.
+However, if you are only interested in reproducing the main results, the data in this repository should be sufficient (which can be reproduced by running script 3, 4, and 5).

 |Data|Description|
 |---|---|
 |ant_genus_placement.csv| Genera missing from the backbone phylogenetic tree (Economo et al. 2018).